 - operate their business in a spirit of cooperation,

 - share their knowledge, assets or activities, and

 - share financial profits and losses.

 A general partnership is created through a “partnership agreement”.
 The partnership also needs a name.
 Also, in all contracts they sign, the partners must identify the partnership by its name, followed by the initials “s.e.n.c”.
 An English general partnership name can use the initials “GP”.

 While a general partnership is not like an incorporated business corporation, it has a head office and a business name, and it can take legal action (it can sue and be sued).
 Also, the earnings of the general partnership are shared on a percentage basis decided by the partners.

 For two or more people to do business together, the general partnership is a simpler legal structure than a business corporation.

 Less costly than a business corporation

-It is a less costly, both in terms of setting it up and operating it (fewer government, lawyers’, notaries’ and accounting fees, etc.).
+It is less costly, both in terms of setting it up and operating it (fewer government, lawyers’, notaries’ and accounting fees, etc.).